CT3 Secure Storage Achieves Breakthrough First-Month Results with 3.21+ Petabytes Stored

 • Enhanced Security and Resilience: Data is encrypted, sharded, and replicated across multiple nodes, making it resistant to single points of failure, censorship, or targeted attacks.

-• Potential Cost Efficiency: By leveraging underutilized storage capacity worldwide, the model can theoretically offer competitive pricing.
+• Potential Cost Efficiency: By tapping into underutilized storage capacity worldwide, the model can theoretically offer competitive pricing.

 • User Sovereignty: Cryptographic proofs and user-held keys can give individuals greater control over their data compared to traditional service agreements.